Hishikawa Moronobu: Work

 The earliest known illustration of Moronobu that can be dated comes from his work titled One Hundred Warrior Poets from 1672, although earlier works may yet surface.
 By the mid-1670s Moronobu had already become the most important ukiyo-e printmaker, a position he maintained until his death.
 He produced more than 100 sets of illustrations, perhaps as many as 150, with around 20 being of an erotic nature.
 Though it is difficult to attribute to him many unsigned examples (for example, the scholar Kiyoshi Shibui established, in 1926, a basis for crediting some of the designs previously given to Moronobu as the work of Sugumura Jihei).
 Very few of Moronobu's single-sheet prints have survived, and most, if not all, are unsigned.

-Moronobu assimilated inchoate ukiyo-e designs by previous artists, creating the first truly mature form of ukiyo-e, in a style of great strength and presence that would set the standards for generations of artists who followed.
+Moronobu assimilated inchoate ukiyo-e designs by previous artists, creating the first truly mature form of ukiyo-e, in a style of strength and presence that would set the standards for generations of artists who followed.

 In 1685, the ukiyo-e book Kokon Bushidō ezukushi (古今武士道絵つくし, "Images of Bushidō Through the Ages") by Moronobu was published.
 It features heroic popular tales of samurai warriors with simple descriptions for each artwork.
 The title includes the word bushido and was meant for children, which shows that it had spread among the general population.

 Despite his popularity with ukiyo-e prints, his illustrations found in collaborations with other artists and in printed books are what kicked off his career.
 In some cases Moronobu would take the images and subjects from other prints and illustrations made in Kyoto but would replace the images with his own illustrations to make them his own.
 A common subject Moronobu worked with was the depiction of women in their daily lives.
 He did this right up until the end of the 19th century, or in other words, the end of the Edo period.
 An example would be his contribution of illustrations for Hyankunin isshu zōsanshō (One Hundred Poets with Portraits and Commentaries).
 This publication produced an argument on whether it was designed for women or not.
 Moronobu's illustrations can also be found in The Pictorial Survey, drafted by Ochikochi Dōin.
 The images depicted include long military processions and travelers of all ages and stations.
 As he continued to do prints the subjects, scenes, colors, composition, and even his line work changed with adaptation of techniques and the audience that was interested in the current activities displayed.

 Moronobu's work is held in numerous museum collections around the world, and in the Library of Congress.